-Sourdough has many advocates with generally wedded to their particular method, but they’re all very time consuming.
+Sourdough has many advocates with everyone wedded to their particular method, but they’re all very time consuming IMHO.
 This method of making wholemeal sourdough using a bread machine takes all the hassle out of it and really is dead easy!

-I like to stick to a 50/50 ratio of flour to water for the bulk fermentation this keeps it easy & predictable.
+I like to stick to a 50/50 ratio of flour to water for the bulk fermentation as this keeps it easy & predictable.
 This would equate to a 100% hydration if we’re talking sourdough parlance.
 In a complete contrast to most sourdough methods, I don’t feed my starter or keep it separate.
 This makes it a lot easier and less time consuming.
 I incorporate the entire starter dough completely in the bulk fermenation process.
 By then removing the same amount at the beginning (or end) of bulk fermenation it makes it much simpler overall.
+I lifted this method from the Whole Earth Cookbook – circa 1975 – when I bought my copy!

 There are various time frames over which you can make the bread with activity concentrated in just 3 shortish bursts.
 You can time these activities to suit your day by adjusting the temperature at which you carry them out.
 Bulk fermentation at 27°C (the maximum temperature you can use) takes approximately 1 1/2 to 2 hours.
 At room temperature of say 21°C it’s about 3 to 4 hours.
 If you have a cool room – I have a wine cellar – at 12°C it’s around 7 to 8 hours.
 I haven’t tried it in the fridge, but I would guess at 6°C it might be 12 hours.
 So depending on your day, you can choose where to do the bulk fermentation.
 That way you can be around at the right time to do the critical part: mixing & kneading it in the bread machine.

-Either at the beginning or end of the bulk fermentation, don’t forget to take out a little over 400g of starter for you next loaf.
-When the dough has roughly doubled in size, having removed the 400g starter tip it all into the bread pan.
-Add the flour, salt, and fat/oil and give it 10 minutes on the pizza kneading setting.
+Either at the beginning or end of the bulk fermentation, don’t forget to take out 400g of starter for you next loaf.
+When the dough has roughly doubled in size, & having removed the 400g starter, tip it all into the bread pan.
+Add the flour, salt, and fat/oil (plus seeds if using) & give it 10 minutes on the pizza kneading setting.
 It would run for 45 minutes but that will overknead the dough so stop it after 10 minutes.
 While it’s kneading you can be greasing the bread pan.
-After kneading tip the ball of dough into the waiting pan and level with your hands.
-Adding a sprinkle of flour on top makes this easier if it’s sticking to the bottom of the kneading pan.
+After kneading tip the ball of dough into the waiting pan and level with your hands or spatula.
+Adding a sprinkle of flour during kneading makes this easier if it’s sticking to the bottom of the kneading pan.

-Then it’s just a case of setting your dough to rise until it’s doubled in size.
-Timings for this are roughly 2 hours at 27°C, 3 hours at room temp of 21°C and probably 6 to 8 hours at 12°C. After that, bake at 190°C Fan for 39 to 40 minutes.
+Then it’s just a case of setting your dough to rise until it’s doubled in size & at the top of the tin.
+Timings for this are roughly 2 hours at 27°C, 3 hours at room temp of 21°C and probably 6 to 8 hours at 12°C. After that, bake at 190°C Fan for 42 minutes.
 Turn out and leave to cool.
 This method of making sourdough using a bread machine works every time!
+A useful tip – set initial temp to 230°C and add a tray of water – turn temperature down to 180° after 15 mins.
+Remove tray for final 20 minutes.
+This improves oven lift and smoothness/appearance of the crust.

 This is a well crafted recipe that delivers results.
 Here’s a slice of what you can expect…..